MartinPrograms/c-flat/README.md

 This program expects LLVM, Clang, dotnet and ilasm to be in your path. https://releases.llvm.org/download.html

 It uses a C# made standard library, with declarations in a header file, which can be included by your source file.
 You can find it in /CILTools/std/std.h.
 These names are **reserved**

+Unfortunately there are a lot of limitations, one of which is that structs do not work at the moment.